Vandana Gupte

-Vandana Gupte is a Marathi stage actress who has also performed television and film roles.
+Vandana Gupte (born 16 July 1952) is an Indian actress known for her work in Marathi stage productions along with television and film productions.

 Career

 Her most well-known TV role was as the domineering Nilambari Pandey in Zee TV's comedy serial Kareena Kareena.

 She was a part of project done by Ashok Hande on Manik Varma named Manik Moti with support by Rani Varma and Bharti Achrekar after Manik Varma's death.

 Personal life

 Vandana is the daughter of noted classical singer Manik Varma and Shri Amar Varma, and sister of Bharati Achrekar and Rani Varma.
 She is married to criminal defence lawyer Shirish Gupte.